 Kundalini

 Hindu mythology describes Kundalini as a potent force that remains hidden at the bottom of the spine, coiled up like a Snake.
-When awakened, kundalini is believed to climb through a person’s chakras, or energy centers, leading to enlightenment and connection with the divine.
+When awakened, Kundalini is believed to climb through a person’s chakras, or energy centers, leading to enlightenment and connection with the divine.
 Powerful physical and emotional feelings are frequently associated with this Kundalini awakening.

 One of the most popular beliefs about Kundalini was that she played a big part in the universe’s formation.
 In the context of this myth, at the beginning of time, the celestial egg, which represented the cosmos, was a sanctuary for the holy serpent Kundalini.
 Just after the egg hatched, Kundalini awoke and started to ascend through the chakras, creating the universe as she went.
 The tremendous creative force connected with it, Kundalini, is the basis of this tale.